-This year, The Des Moines Register’s Political Soapbox attracted every 2020 Presidential Candidate and live at the Iowa State Fair and because The Justin Brady Show was live at the Iowa State Fair, I inteviewed the person who arranged and organized the entire effort, Brian Smith of the Des Moines Register.
+During the 2019 Iowa State Fair, The Des Moines Register’s Political Soapbox attracted every 2020 Presidential Candidate.
+Because The Justin Brady Show was live at the Iowa State Fair, I inteviewed the person who arranged and organized the entire effort, Brian Smith of the Des Moines Register.

-A lot of planning go into the Political Soapbox event, but the way in which they schedule candidates is fairly straightforward.
-They communicate to the candidate’s teams that the schedule is first come first serve.
-If you reach out first for the time slot of your choosing, you get it.
+A lot of planning goes into the Political Soapbox event, but the way in which the team schedules candidates is fairly straightforward.
+They communicate to the candidate’s teams the schedule is first come first serve.
+If a team reaches out first for the time slot their choosing, they get it.
 Period.
 Some candidates reach out late and, of course, don’t get their pick.
-Scheduling on the campaign side isn’t as simple as you’d think.

-Outside of the other commitments and travel plans the candidates have in place, picking the right time to present at the Political Soapbox can be key.
-Candidates have various strategies to target certain voting blocks, so if a candidate’s team is more focused on young voters, for example, they’d be more likely to choose a later time or a weekend when younger voters aren’t working.
+Outside of the existing commitments and travel plans, candidates have in place, picking the right time to present at the Political Soapbox is key.
+Candidates have various strategies to target certain voting blocks.
+If a candidate is more focused on young voters, for example, they’d be more likely to choose a later time or a weekend when younger voters aren’t working.
 Even after all the immense planning on the campaign side and Soapbox side however, things don’t always go as planned.

-Before their Political Soapbox talk, candidates don’t get a nice green room and they don’t get special treatment.
-They experience the Iowa State Fair just like any normal Iowa State Fair attendess.
-Although the Des Moines Reigster does give them a bottle of water.
+Before their Political Soapbox talk, you might think candidates get special green room treatment, and who knows maybe a great snack bar?
+But you’d be wrong.
+Smith explained candidates don’t get a nice green room and they don’t get special treatment.
+They experience the Iowa State Fair just like any normal Iowa State Fair attendee.
+Although the Des Moines Register does give them a bottle of water.

-Next year’s Political Soapbox is right before the 2020 Presidential Election, so there’s no doubt the Democrat nominee for President and likely The President himself will be in attendence.
+Next year’s Political Soapbox is right before the 2020 Presidential Election, so there’s no doubt the Democrat nominee for President and likely The President himself will be in attendance.

 Photo Credit: Gage Skidmore